Information on the 2023 Colorado Secondary Draw

 The list of tags

-Once again, click each link to access that species leftover list.
+Once again, you can check out each link below to access that species 2023 Colorado leftover list.

 - Elk research on Filtering 2.0